pradeepm-elearning/programming/python/PRACTICE.md

 21. Write a program to print name, age, height and weight using f-string.

-22. Write a program to check if you are eligible for Voting using if-else statement.
-23. Write a program to check if the entered number is Odd or Even.

 23. Write a program to check height eligible for a Roller Coaster ride & cost based on age.
       Use input, f-string, type conversion